 In the code PG::get_recovery_priority() and PG::get_backfill_priority() compute the value based on multiple factors.
 A basic recovery is prioritized over backfill presumably because it can quickly get PGs active+clean the quickest.
 In the case were objects are below min_size, client I/O is blocked and data is more at risk than simply degraded, the priority even is higher.

 It isn't totally clear how all these factors should interact with pools that store metadata.
 I understand that metadata pools should have priority, but how much?
 Should they override all other considerations?
 Should they boost priority the same way the pool recovery priority does?
 Since the code adds priority for how many missing replicas there are, what priority should be used for a data pool which is down more replicas than a metadata pool?

-#13 Updated by Nathan Cutler 7 months ago
+#13 Updated by Nathan Cutler about 2 years ago

 - Backport deleted (

 since this is only going to be backported to nautilus and since there are two PRs involved, and since one of those PRs already has a backport PR open, I suggest we handle the backporting right here in the master issue.
 I.e. let's not set the status to Pending Backport because that will cause a backport issue to be opened, which won't add any value in this case but instead just muddy the water.